 Summer's answer to comfort food, authentic carnitas are easy to prepare and easier to eat.
 Carnitas have a citrus-kissed savoriness that plays nicely with heat and bright herbs.
 Adapted from Cook's Illustrated.

 Carnitas are on a pretty regular rotation around here.
-Maybe it’s because they present so many options.
-And it’s good to have options.
-Rolled into soft pillowy tortillas, dressed up in a bowl, spread onto homemade chips and made into nachos.
+Maybe it's because they present so many options.
+And it's good to have options.
+Rolled into soft pillowy tortillas, dressed up in a bowl, spread onto homemade chips, topped with authentic guacamole and made into nachos.
 Carnitas should be renamed.
 What do you think about changing their name to flex-itas?
 Opt-itas?
 YUM-itas?
 Ok, carnitas it is and they is good.

 Bad grammar aside, I love making dishes like carnitas because they are so easy to put together.
 Carnitas are essentially a braised dish and actually translates to "little meat".
 A big cut of meat gets cubed into big pieces and is simmered on the stove with a sundry of spices, dried herbs and in this case, citrus, before finishing slowly in the oven on low heat.
 It's the kind of meal that in the winter you make on a Sunday; in spring, you make them in the afternoon and in the summer (when you're organized), you make them in the morning because turning on the oven sometimes feels—well—wrong.

 In fact, there's everything right about them.
 Because they are just plain hard to mess up.

 Carnitas start with a pork shoulder roast.
 To make extra authentic carnitas, you should start with a bone-in pork shoulder.
 Boneless works just as well and still can be called authentic because, let's be honest, you didn't go to a certain fast-casual restaurant and pick up your carnitas, did you?
 You're making them homemade which equates to authenticity in my book.

 Back to how to make carnitas.
 I get so off-track.